Open yourself to Kundalini Energy.

 The Supply Chain is short and clean.

-This Serpentine Peru is a byproduct of an industrial serpentine sub-group mine in Peru.
+This Serpentine is a byproduct of an industrial Jade mine in Xinjian, China.

 Learn More: Ethical Mining